jieezhong/jieezhong.github.io/_pages/research.md

  ***"Can Social Media Rhetoric Incite Hate Incidents?
 Evidence from Trump's "Chinese Virus" Tweets" (corresponding author, joint with Andy Cao and Jason M. Lindo)***, ***revised and resubmitted*** to ***Journal of Urban Economics.
 This paper is available at <a href="https://www.nber.org/papers/w30588"> NBER working paper w30588 </a>.***

 > Abstract: We investigate whether Donald Trump's "Chinese Virus" tweets contributed to the rise of anti-Asian incidents.
 We find that the number of incidents spiked following Trump’s initial “Chinese Virus” tweets and the subsequent dramatic rise in internet search activity for the phrase.
-Difference-in-differences and event-study analyses leveraging spatial variation indicates that this spike in anti-Asian incidents was significantly more pronounced in counties that supported Donald Trump in the 2016 presidential election relative to those that supported Hillary Clinton.
+Difference-in-differences and event-study analyses leveraging spatial variation indicate that this spike in anti-Asian incidents was significantly more pronounced in counties that supported Donald Trump in the 2016 presidential election relative to those that supported Hillary Clinton.
 We estimate that anti-Asian incidents spiked by 4000 percentage points in Trump-supporting counties, over and above the spike observed in Clinton-supporting counties.

-## WORK IN PROGRESS

-***"The Effect of Pollution on Human Capital Formation: Evidence from Wind Energy and Aviation Fuel" (Joint with Thao Duong)***

-> Abstract: This paper examines the causal impact of lead exposure on students’ cognitive and non-cognitive outcomes by leveraging a quasi-random variation from the unregulated leaded gasoline use in piston-engine aircraft (PEA) that fell consistently after the 9/11 terrorist attacks.
-We find that each PEA flight would significantly increase the lead concentration for areas near the airports, leaving areas further away from the airports with little to no effect.
-Exploiting the exogenous decrease in the lead deposition for schools near the airports, we employ difference-in-difference to estimate the causal effect of lead exposure on test scores.
-We find that lead exposure from PEA operations significantly negatively affects students’ test scores.
-Reduction in lead exposure also significantly decreases criminal activities.
-This paper has tremendous implications for regulating lead pollution on human capital development in the setting of low-level lead pollution.
+>
+>
+> ***"Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure" (Joint with Thao Duong)***

+> Abstract: We study the enduring influence of early childhood lead exposure on long-term earnings and educational outcomes while illuminating the mechanisms behind these effects.
+Capitalizing on a unique natural experiment resulting from the decline in leaded gasoline use in piston-engine aircraft (PEA) post 9/11, we show that even a slight reduction in lead exposure can significantly bolster earnings between ages 23 and 29 among students in grades 4 to 8.
+Further results demonstrate that a moderate reduction in lead exposure increases test scores, improves high school graduation rates, increases university or college enrollment, and has no significant effect on risky behaviors.

-***"The Impact of English Proficient Reclassification on Long-Term Educational and Earnings Outcomes" (Joint with Sijia Zhang, Yayun Chen)***
+***"The Impact of English Proficient Reclassification on Long-Term Educational and Earnings Outcomes" (Joint with Yayun Chen, Sijia Zhang)***

 > Abstract: Many states have assessed English proficiency for English learners in light of Title III.
 Given that over 10\% of public elementary and secondary school students in the United States are English learners, a thorough investigation into the long-term implications of reclassification is warranted.
 In this paper, we employ data from the Texas Education Research Center that links educational records with labor market outcomes to provide a causal assessment of the long-term impact of English proficient reclassification on earnings.
-Our results, obtained via a regression discontinuity design, indicate that reclassification as English proficient in grade 3 has a statistically significant and positive impact on earnings 17 years later.
-However, we also find that attaining English proficiency in grade 5 has a statistically significant and negative impact on earnings.
-Finally, our results indicate no statistically significant effects on earnings for later grades.
-These findings provide crucial insights into the long-term implications of English proficient reclassification for students' economic well-being.
+The regression discontinuity design results show that being reclassified as English proficient in grade 3 significantly increases high school graduation rates and earnings 17 years later.
+However, there are no significant effects on test scores, risky behaviors, and college enrollment.

+## WORK IN PROGRESS

 ***"The Spillover Effects of Holding Students Back a Grade"***